Stefan Mokrzecki

 Stefan Mokrzecki of Ostoja coat of arms (1862–1932) was a general in the Russian Army and the Polish Army.
 During Polish-Soviet War commanded 8 DP and other units.
 Later member of armed forces of Republic of Central Lithuania.
 Retired in 1925.
 He was brother of Adam Mokrzecki that also was a general in Russian army to end as general of Polish army.
 He was born in Dzitryki, now in Belarus.
+Another brother was the entomologist Zygmunt Mokrzecki.